Minnehaha County Historical Society

 News

-Membership DUES took affect in January, 2023 so please join or renew now in January 2024.
+Membership DUES took affect in January, 2023 so please join now or renew now or in January 2025.

 The next stage for the Pioneer Memorial is a security system so please continue to donate to the fund.
 More details to come.